 Chef Inspired Open Farm Day – Wildrose Tourtiere Pie

-We often think of food as single entities and not as part of a bigger regional story, and so for our fourth week of creating a food collection for The Organic Box we wanted to showcase food that is grown in Alberta with a regional twist with Wheatland County.
+We often think of food as single entities and not as part of a bigger regional story, thus we wanted to showcase food that is grown in Alberta with a regional twist with Wheatland County.
 Wheatland County is a municipal district in south-central Alberta, Canada, east of Calgary.
+To make this pie we used the following:

 You’ll need a large bowl, a cast-iron skillet or Dutch oven, and a 9” wide and 2” deep glass or ceramic pie plate to make this recipe.
 A pastry scraper is also handy.